SmBe19/LD40/promo/promo.md

 Student Loan Simulator 2017 Ramen Edition
 =========================================

 Play as an aspiring young student.
 Experience the joy of taking out a loan to pay your bills.
+Featuring iconic companies like "Fruity Bear & Sons" or "Happy Turtle Co Inc".

 Features
 --------